chestdb/chestdb.github.io/chests.md

 A chest is also a reference to its value – in the above case, a `Reference<int>`.
 Some `Reference`s have extensions methods.
-For example, for references to complex classes usually have extension methods for fields:
+For example, references to complex classes usually have extension methods for fields:

 ```dart
 user.pet.value = Pet('dog');